Visium HD End-to-End Pipeline¶

 The file‑format examples below use a sample Visium HD dataset.
 Paths, IDs, and values are illustrative and may not match the dataset used in this tutorial.

-SGE comprises several key files as below:
+SGE comprises several key files as follows:

 filtered_feature_bc_matrix/barcodes.tsv.gz – spatial barcode for tissue locations